From veering triangulations to link spaces and back again: Circular orders and taut ideal triangulations

+A \emph{triangulation} $\calT$ is a collection $\{ t_i \}$ of \emph{model tetrahedra} (copies of $\{ x \in \RR^4 \st x_i \geq 0, \sum x_i = 1 \}$) glued via \emph{face pairings} $\{\phi_j \}$ (linear maps between faces).
+The faces, edges, and vertices of a model tetrahedron will be called \emph{model cells}.
+Suppose that $\calT$ is a triangulation and that $|\calT|$ is its \emph{realisation space} (the disjoint union of the $t_i$ modulo the maps $\phi_j$).
+We will assume that the interior of every model cell of $\calT$ embeds in $|\calT|$.
+Following~\cite[Section~4.2]{Thurston78}, we say $\calT$ is an \emph{ideal triangulation} of $M$ if $|\calT|$, minus its zero-skeleton, is homeomorphic to the interior of $M$.
+We use $\cover{\calT}$ to denote the induced ideal triangulation of the universal cover, $\cover{M}$.
+The \emph{cusps} of $\calT$, denoted simply as $\Delta_\calT$, is the set of ideal vertices of $\cover{\calT}$.
+When $M$ is (the interior of a) compact three-manifold with Klein bottle and torus boundary components, there is an induced bijection between $\Delta_\calT$ and $\Delta_M$ (the peripheral subgroups of $\pi_1(M)$).

-A \emph{taut angle structure}~\cite[Definition~1.1]{HRST11}, here denoted by $\alpha$, on an ideal triangulation $\calT$ is an assignment of dihedral angles as follows. \begin{itemize} \item Every model edge of every model tetrahedron has dihedral angle zero or $\pi$. \item For every edge, the angle sum of its models is $2\pi$. \item For each model vertex, the angle sum of the three adjacent model edges is $\pi$. \end{itemize} A model tetrahedron with such dihedral angles is called a \emph{taut} tetrahedron.
+A \emph{taut angle structure}~\cite[Definition~1.1]{HRST11} on an ideal triangulation $\calT$ is an assignment of dihedral angles as follows. \begin{itemize} \item Every model edge of every model tetrahedron has dihedral angle zero or $\pi$. \item For every edge, the angle sum of its models is $2\pi$. \item For every model vertex, the angle sum of the three adjacent model edges is $\pi$. \end{itemize} A model tetrahedron $t$ with such dihedral angles is called a \emph{taut} tetrahedron.
+The four model edges with angle zero give the \emph{equator} of $t$.
 See \reffig{TransverseTet}.

-A \emph{transverse} taut angle structure $\alpha$ on $\calT$~\cite[Definition~1.2]{HRST11} has, in addition to the dihedral angles, a co-orientation on the faces of $\calT$.
-These are arranged so that, for any pair of model faces $f, f'$ of any model tetrahedron $t$ with common model edge $e$, we have the following. \begin{itemize} \item The dihedral angle of $e$ inside of $t$ is zero if and only if exactly one of the co-orientations on $f, f'$ points into $t$. \end{itemize} We extend the co-orientation to the edges of $\calT$ so that, along an edge $e$, it points into the tetrahedron above $e$.
+A \emph{transverse} taut angle structure on $\calT$~\cite[Definition~1.2]{HRST11} has, in addition to the dihedral angles, a co-orientation on the faces of $\calT$.
+These are arranged so that, for any pair of model faces $f, f'$ of any model tetrahedron $t$ with common model edge $e$, we have the following. \begin{itemize} \item The dihedral angle of $e$ inside of $t$ is zero if and only if exactly one of the co-orientations on $f, f'$ points into $t$. \end{itemize} We extend the co-orientation to the edges of $\calT$ so that, along an edge $e$, it points into the tetrahedron $t$ above $e$.
+We call $e$ the \emph{lower} edge for $t$.
+Reversing orientations, we obtain the \emph{upper} edge for $t$.
+We define the \emph{upper} and \emph{lower} faces for $t$ similarly.
 The co-orientation on the faces of a model taut tetrahedron are shown in \reffig{TransverseTet}.
-Note that here we are following the terminology of~\cite{HRST11} which is a slight variant of the original definition~\cite[page~370]{Lackenby00}.
+Note that our terminology (following~\cite{HRST11}) is a slight variant of the original definition~\cite[page~370]{Lackenby00}.

+In the following, a transverse taut angle structure on $\calT$ will be called simply a \emph{transverse taut structure}.